 First Appearance: Master Comics #11 (February 1941) His final Golden Age appearance came in 1944.

-Origin: Private Jack Weston at Camp Blaine was selected by General Wilton to secretly become America’s costumed operative Minute-Man, sent on missions of vital national security on a minute’s notice like the Minutemen called to action in the Revolutionary War.
+Origin: Private Jack Weston at Camp Blaine was selected by General Milton to secretly become America’s costumed operative Minute-Man, sent on missions of vital national security on a minute’s notice like the Minutemen called to action in the Revolutionary War.

 Powers: Minute-Man was in peak physical condition and possessed the agility of an acrobat.
 He was a master of unarmed combat in addition to being well-versed in commando techniques.